Fullstack-Serverless-GraphQL/fullstack-serverless-graphql-docs/src/content/create-red-outline-button-1.md

 chapter: Building reusable components
 ---

-In this chapter we will build out our components that we will be using through out the application.
-First lets go ahead and create a Secondary button.
+In this chapter we will build out our Secondary button.

-In the components folder create a folder called buttons.
-Then create a RedOutlineButton.js component and add the following:
+In the `buttons` folder, create a `RedOutlineButton.js` component and add the following:

 ```javascript
 import React from "react"